My Games Page

 Clicking on the pink Launch Game button will launch the Game on the Roll20 Virtual Tabletop.

 The Content Button has two menu options available when clicked: Chat Archive and External Journal.
 The Chat Archive will open a new window that displays the entire chat history of the game.
 There is a button in the top right to Hide Whispers in the chat log.
-Players can only see Whispers and GM rolls of which they were originally a participant.
+Players can only see Whispers that were sent specifically to them.
+GM Rolls are only visible to the GM.

-External Journal Access is available for games with Creators who are paid subscribers.
+External Journal Access is available for games where Creators are paid subscribers.
 This option redirects to a new page where GMs can view all journal entries for un-archived Characters and Handouts within the game.
-Players also have access and can view any Characters or Handouts they have control permissions of within the game.
+Players who have control permission within the game, can access and view any Characters or Handouts.
 Only the "Bio & Info" tab of a character is accessible from the External Journal.
 An individual's "Character Sheet" or "Attributes and Abilities" tabs can only be accessed within the VTT.

 Looking for Players

 The Looking for Players menu allows a game's Creator to create or manage a Looking for Group listing.
-Adding their game to Roll20's game directory will allow other Roll20 users to find and apply to join to it.
-You must include some basic information about your game in order to list it, including the type of game that you'll be playing and the date and time of the next game to be played.
+Adding a game to Roll20's game directory will allow other Roll20 users to find and apply to join a game.
+To list your game, provide basic information such as the game type and the date and time of the next session.

 The Settings menu provides several options for the game.
-The game's Creator can access all of these options, while Promoted GMs have limited access.
+The game's Creator can access all of these options, while Co-GMs have limited access.
 Players only have access to the Leave Game option detailed below.

 This option displays the Game Settings Page.